lexay/mdbook-selfhosted-docker/README.md

 Docker.
 With the help of the [mdBook][1] utility, the knowledge base is compiled from markdown into HTML files and served as static html content with NGINX.

-### SSL Certificates
+### SSL Certificate

-For SSL to work properly you should obtain a key and certificate:
+For SSL to work properly you should get a key and certificate:
-* from `certbot`.
+* from any valid CA, e.g.: `letsencrypt` via `certbot`.
 * or create them yourself, this [detailed guide][2] can help you out.

-In this case you should add the generated certificate manually to every device, you are going to visit your web-server from.
+ N.B.: if you chose the second option, you should add the generated certificate manually to every device, you are going to visit your web-server from.

-Put the generated key and corresponding certificate named `<domain_name>.key` and `<domain_name>.crt` respectively to the `ssl` directory.
+After you have obtained the key and certificate, rename them `<domain_name>.key` and `<domain_name>.crt` respectively and put them to the `ssl` directory.

 ### Knowledge base source